-This blog is going to highlight the 3 ways DealMaker's digital payments can help raise capital faster through conversion, compliance, and cost.
-First we provide you with an understanding of how and why issuers are using new technologies like DealMaker.
+This blog is going to highlight the 3 ways DealMaker's digital payments can help you raise capital faster through conversion, compliance, and cost.

 Few understand this, but smart issuers are catching on to a prevailing trend: the many tactics an online retailer uses to push your order to checkout (flash sales/incentives, saved/1-click information, abandoned shopping cart emails, fast loading payment screens) are all directly relevant to capital markets transactions.
 Whether you’re a retail investor filling a $500 order on a Regulation A+ offering, or an accredited investor subscribing for $40,000 to a “typical” financing, your path to purchase is not all that dissimilar from someone buying a purse (the difference being whether that purse comes from H&M, or Louis Vuitton).
 Across the spectrum, online retailers are just a lot better at making it easy to buy than most companies raising capital— counter-intuitive, given it’s often a much higher value purchase.